ow-mods/owml/Readme.md

   * Assembly-CSharp.dll
   * UnityEngine.CoreModule.dll

 Inherit from ModBehaviour.
-This is a Unity MonoBehaviour, see Unity doc: https://docs.unity3d.com/ScriptReference/MonoBehaviour.html

 You can have any number of classes/projects you want, but only one ModBehaviour per mod.

+### Magic methods

+ModBehaviour is a Unity MonoBehaviour.
+Unity will call whichever magic Unity methods are on there, such as Awake, Start, Update and FixedUpdate.
+See the [Unity doc](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) for more info.

-Your initial logic goes in Awake or Start (called by Unity).
+Your initial logic goes in Awake or Start, called by Unity.
 You'll have access to the mod helper at that time.
 Example:

 ~~~~
 public class TestMod : ModBehaviour